NKrChauhan/graphql-dev/Readme.md

 # Documentation

-This is a Django project that consists of two apps - `user` and `article`.
-The `user` app provides functionality for user registration, authentication, and password management, while the `article` app allows users to create, view, update, and delete articles.
+This Django project consists of 1 app - `students`

 ## Requirements